cloudflare/cloudflare-docs/content/workers/platform/environment-variables.md

 # Environment variables

 In the Workers platform, environment variables, secrets, and KV namespaces are known as bindings.
-Regardless of type, bindings are always available as global variables within your Worker script.

 ## Environment variables with module Workers